 - Family Guy lampshades and inverts this.
 Peter imagines killing himself with a revolver and splattering his brains on the wall.
 Cut to reality, they're still in the bar.

-I was just having one of my Scrubs
+Peter: I was just having one of my Scrubs fantasy moments.

 - Megas XLR does this for the benefit of both the main character and a good deal of the audience: Coop, struggling through the endless bureaucracy of the Department of Motor Vehicles, groans that he hates the DMV... then imagines himself piloting Megas in an elaborate destruction of the DMV building, starting with stomping on it repeatedly and culminating in an extended weapons barrage that leaves it as a smoking crater.
 At which point he opens fire again.
 Cathartic.

-- In My Little Pony: Friendship Is Magic, Spike goes into one of these during "A Dog and Pony Show", complete with ludicrous amounts of muscle, a chin so manly Transformers Animated would be jealous, and much Curb Stomp Battling as he epicly saves and seduces Distressed Damsel Rarity (who’s even wearing a very Princess Peach dress for full tropey goodness).
+- In My Little Pony: Friendship Is Magic, Spike goes into one of these during "A Dog and Pony Show", complete with ludicrous amounts of muscle, a chin so manly Transformers: Animated would be jealous, and much Curb Stomp Battling as he epically saves and seduces Distressed Damsel Rarity (who's even wearing a very Princess Peach dress for full tropey goodness).